rcconsulting/myFMApiLibrary-for-PHP/README.md

 ```

 # New in 2.0
 We raised the major version due to shipping this in a paid product, which requires we not retain lesterius in the namespacing.
 This would break all shipping code, so we raised the version.
+The library has also been relicensed from GPL-3 to BSD-3, to facilitate commercial development.
+RCC will continue to publish all improvements to the library here.

 # Usage